FishRisen/X-About-Menu-Pop-Up-TamperMonkey-Script/README.md

 **NOTE**

-**(Use at your own risk.
-I am not responsible for anything that may happen to your account from the use of this script.
-By using this script you are fully responsible for any actions or restrictions placed onto your X/Twitter account.)**
+**(Use this script at your own risk.
+I’m not responsible for anything that happens to your X/Twitter account as a result of using it.
+By choosing to run it, you accept full responsibility for any actions, restrictions, or consequences that may occur.)**

-**(This was made to counteract X's rate limiting errors caused by needlessly loading the users profile to click on the about section directly.
-It should help prevent this by skipping that entirely and directing you straight to /about)**

-**(I am only including this in case someone were to misuse the script, leading to X taking action on their account.)**

-**(That shouldn't ever happen as this is not using API calls and is simply loading the page in a frame within your current tab.)**
-**(But as with any third party script, proceed with caution.)**
+**(This script exists purely to work around X’s rate-limit issues by skipping the full profile load and going straight to the /about page inside an embedded frame.
+It does not use the API and does not perform any actions on your behalf; but as with any third-party script, please use it with caution.)**